 - Insert the dry Stir rod into the Copper Reagent 1 container to coat the rod with a very light dusting of Copper Reagent 1.
 Gently tap the rod against the side of the container to shake off excess Copper Reagent 1.
-Dip Stir rod with Copper Reagent 1 in test cavity and stir briefly.
+Dip Stir rod with Copper Reagent 1 in the test cavity and stir briefly.

 - Compare color with color chart within 20 to 30 seconds after stirring.
 If testing chelated copper, read after 15 to 25 minutes.
 (Cupramine™ is not chelated.)

-- Promptly dispose of completed test solutions by rinsing test cavity under running water.
+- Promptly dispose of completed test solutions by rinsing the test cavity under running water.
 If the test plate becomes stained, soak or clean with a dilute bleach cleaner, then rinse well.